FReptar0/sageconnect/README.md

 In order to get CLIENT_ID, SECRET_CLIENT and REFRESH_TOKEN you need to follow the next steps:

-1. Go to the following [link](https://console.cloud.google.com/apis/)
+1. Go to the following [Google Cloud Console APIs page](https://console.cloud.google.com/apis/)
 2. Click on the **Select a project** button
 3. Click on the **New Project** button
 4. Enter the name of the project and click on the **Create** button